directus/docs/content/tutorials/3.tips-and-tricks/build-a-monitoring-pipeline-for-flows-and-extensions-.md

 authors:
   - name: Daniel Band
     title: Guest Author
+description: Learn how to set up complex pipelines to monitor automations and extensions.
 ---
 Directus offers a flexible and extensible foundation for creating a wide range of applications.
 However, to address more complex use cases such as "Backend as a Service" or "Internal Apps," it's important to develop a strategy for monitoring your application's health.